Annual Meetings Must be Held Once a Year

 Plan and Execute

-Provide Notice 10 to 50 Days in Advance of Annual Meeting: Under Arizona law, an association must provide written notice of an annual meeting to the membership via hand delivery or sent by U.S. mail not fewer than ten nor more than fifty days in advance of any annual meeting.
-Notice should include date, time, location and purpose of the meeting.
-It is a good idea to include with the notice information, the mail-in ballot and last year’s annual meeting minutes (you will save time and postage).
+Provide Notice and Agenda 10 to 50 Days in Advance of Annual Meeting: Under Arizona Law, an association must provide written notice of an annual meeting to the membership via hand delivery or prepaid U.S. mail, not fewer than ten nor more than fifty days in advance of any annual meeting; and must also provide the agenda for these meetings to be sent by hand delivery, mail, website posting, email or other electronic means or posting at a community center or other similar location.
+Notice should include date, time, location and purpose of the meeting; and the agenda should be mailed with the notice to ensure compliance with the law.
+It is a good idea to also include with the notice information, the mail-in ballot and last year’s annual meeting minutes (you will save time and postage).
 The board of directors and community manager should carefully review the association’s bylaws well in advance of the meeting date to determine when the notice must be sent, required details of the notice and the method of providing notice.
-It is a good idea to consult with an attorney if there are any questions regarding the meeting notice, mail-in ballot requirements or to check all documents prior to mailing.
+It is a good idea to consult with an attorney if there are any questions regarding the meeting notice, agenda, mail-in ballot requirements or to check all documents prior to mailing.

 Remind Owners of Annual Meeting: The date, time and location of the meeting should be announced in newsletters, on bulletin boards, on the association’s web page and/or on sandwich boards at the community entrance and clubhouse well in advance of the meeting date.
 Pre-printing the return envelopes with the name, address and a line for a signature helps ensure compliance with this requirement.